 Let Compare My Move Help You Downsize

-Whether you're moving from a house to an apartment, from the city to the countryside or simply to a smaller house just around the corner, Compare My Move can help you find a removal company at an affordable price.
+Whether you're moving from a house to an apartment, from the city to the countryside or simply across the road, Compare My Move can help you find a verified removal company at an affordable price.

 We know that moving home can be a stressful and emotional time, especially if you've been in a property for decades.
-So, let us take the hard work out of finding a competitive removals company for you.
-Simply fill in a few details in our online form and you'll get 6 free no-obligation quotes.
-Moving to a smaller property can be that easy!
+Let our dedicated team take the hard work out of finding a trusted and reliable removals company.
+Simply fill in a few details in our online form and you'll be connected with up to 6 RIC registered removal partners.